 3. Alignment with a School’s Mission

-Now that's not to say that if you don't have any connection to the state that there is no point in applying.
-Perhaps you have the intention of moving, living and working in a different state because you really want to help a state's local rural underserved community.
-Your own passions and motivations may line up perfectly with a medical school's mission statement and vision to assist underserved communities.
-It won't be enough to simply discuss how you love the state and think it's a nice place, you need to have a real reason for applying from out of state and must demonstrate passion and dedication to make you a good candidate.
+Although many public schools prioritize residents, perhaps you have the intention of moving, living and working in a different state because you want to help their local rural or underserved communities.
+Your own passions and motivations, however, should line up perfectly with a medical school's mission statement and vision to assist underserved communities.
+Within your applicant materials, it is not enough to simply discuss how you love the state and think it is a nice place.
+Rather, you will need to have a real reason for applying from out of state and must demonstrate dedication to contributing to the programs mission statement and values to make you a good candidate.

 Want to make your med school application stand out?
 Here's some tips!